(Updated 25th July 2022)

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Consider whether you want a digital log of your visit to our Site to be recorded in your browser.
+Consider whether you want a digital log of your visit to our Platform to be recorded in your browser.
 If you don’t want a record to be kept, you can choose to delete your browser history afterwards or view our pages in incognito mode / private browsing, which won’t store your browser history, cookies, or search history after you’ve closed your browsers.
 However, you are not invisible.
 Using incognito mode / private browsing does not hide your browser history from your internet service provider, us or your employer (if you are using a company device).

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.